spotinst/help/src/docs/eco/tutorials/view-your-savings-tst.md

 <img src="/eco/_media/view-savings-commitment_usage_distro_overtime.png" />

-- Account ID: Account number identifier.
+- **Account ID**: Account number identifier.
-- Commitment ID: Identifier of the Reservation or Savings Plan.
+- **Commitment ID**: Identifier of the Reservation or Savings Plan.
 The row and ID appear when it fits within the relevant filters.
-- Commitment Type: Standard RI, Convertible RI, Compute Savings Plan, or EC2 Savings Plan.
+- **Commitment Type**: Standard RI, Convertible RI, Compute Savings Plan, or EC2 Savings Plan.
-- $ Used: The total equivalent cost within the time range multiplied by the utilization.
+- **$ Used**: The total equivalent cost within the time range multiplied by the utilization.
-  - Example 1: If the time range covered the entire term of the reservation, it was 100% utilized, and the total equivalent cost was $1000, the result would be $1000.
+  - **Example 1**: If the time range covered the entire term of the reservation, it was 100% utilized, and the total equivalent cost was $1000, the result would be $1000.
-  - Example 2: If the time range was half the history of the same reservation, it would be $500.
+  - **Example 2**: If the time range was half the history of the same reservation, it would be $500.
-  - Example 3: If it was only 50% utilized during that period, it would be $250.
+  - **Example 3**: If it was only 50% utilized during that period, it would be $250.
-  - Example 4: If the term of the RI is three years and only one year of the period has passed since it was purchased, it would be possible to show only 33.3% of the total equivalent cost in this field, at maximum.
+  - **Example 4**: If the term of the RI is three years and only one year of the period has passed since it was purchased, it would be possible to show only 33.3% of the total equivalent cost in this field, at maximum.
-- % Used: Utilization within that time period.
+- **% Used**: Utilization within that time period.
-- Equivalent OD Price: What the on-demand price would have been during that time period.
+- **Equivalent OD Price**: What the on-demand price would have been during that time period.
-- Generated Savings: How much you saved due to using commitments' discounted rates instead of the full on demand rates.
+- **Generated Savings**: How much you saved due to using commitments' discounted rates instead of the full on demand rates.
 Calculation: On Demand equivalent minus commitments minus uncovered spend.
 Not necessarily the same as net savings.
-- Source: Eco or Non-Eco.
+- **Source**: Eco or Non-Eco.

 ### Total Active Commitments